 It is pretty clear that high fructose corn syrup increases triglyceride levels.
 So cut out the soda or switch to drinks without high fructose corn syrup.

-A ketogenic diet was shown in a (small) study to reduce triglyceride levels fairly significantly. [ref]
+Even more noteworthy, a ketogenic diet was shown in a (small) study to reduce triglyceride levels fairly significantly. [ref]

 The Mediterranean diet was shown in a trial to reduce triglycerides (a little). [ref]